truefoundry/elasti/docs/src/dev-env.md

 - **Go:** The programming language used for Elasti.
 Download and install it from [golang.org](https://golang.org/dl/).
 - **Docker:** For containerization and building Docker images.
 Install it from [docker.com](https://www.docker.com/get-started).
-- **kubectl:**: Command-line tool for interacting with Kubernetes.
+- **kubectl:** Command-line tool for interacting with Kubernetes.
 Install it from [kubernetes.io](https://kubernetes.io/docs/tasks/tools/).
 - **Helm:** Package manager for Kubernetes.
 Install it from [helm.sh](https://helm.sh/docs/intro/install/).
 - **Docker Desktop/Kind/Minikube:** A local kubernetes cluster.
 Make sure you have the local cluster running before development.
 - **Make:** Helps in working with the project.